(This article was last updated on Jan. 12, 2023.)

 However, when looking for Malaysian real estate to buy, foreign investors planning to invest in property in Malaysia should be aware of certain restrictions and conditions that apply to them.
 Explore before you dig.

 Overall, investors can now restructure their portfolios to handle some of the risk.
 In the meantime, those with leverage can take advantage of the lower (undervalued) price homes on the market.
 Are you able to withstand various shocks (for example, falling property prices), but are you able to hold out until prices recover?
 Or maybe you are someone who doesn’t want to sell in the next 3, 5 or 10 years?

 If that’s all of the above, then yes, now is a great time for you to play a real estate game.

 You see, nowadays developers are not only increasing the value of their unsold property to make it more attractive, asking prices are dropping, and this is helping to create the conditions for financing.

-Thanks to the Bank Negara Malaysia’s (BNM) Overnight Policy Rate (OPR) cut, interest rates will be very lenient compared to 8-9% or double-digit rates in the past.
+Thanks to the Bank Negara Malaysia’s (BNM) Overnight Policy Rate (OPR) cut, interest rates will be very lenient compared to 8% to 9% or double-digit rates in the past.
 BNM is the country’s central bank.

 Malaysian investors target gold

 Gold as a safe haven currency is considered popular in times like these.
 The reason is that the price of gold should rise, and sometimes even higher, in the event of a crisis.

 Many investors choose to invest in gold because in the event of any economic risk they want to minimize their exposure to losses.

 For example, due to COVID-19, the year 2021 was very difficult.
 As such, several investors started investing in gold when the MCO opened back in March 2020.
 Well, this is not shocking as the economy was fragile and in decline at the time.